Metti (film): Soundtrack

 The music was composed by Ilaiyaraaja.
+The track "Metti Oli Kaatrodu" is set in the raga Jog.

+Reception

+Sindhu Jeeva of Kalki praised the acting of the cast, Ilaiyaraaja's music, Ashok Kumar's cinematography and Mahendran's direction.

 Legacy

 On the centenary of Indian cinema in April 2013, News18 (then known as IBN Live) included Metti in its list, "The 100 greatest Indian films of all time".